from The Dream Quartet

 The rabbit immobilized won’t trick the neighborhood coyote.

-Tip your head back, and the green field disappears.
+Tip your head back, and the sea green field disappears.

 Bird song falling into night’s crescendo.

-Their nests abandoned in the azaleas cut down when the fireflies announced mid-June.
+Their nests abandoned in the azaleas cut down when the lightning bugs announced Flag Day.

 Monday’s notes were mistranslated into comedy.